Podcast cover

 Episode SummaryIn this episode, Cole Cornford speaks to two guests on the topic of robotics: Damith Herath, a Professor at the University of Canberra, and Adam Haskard, co-founder and Director of Bluerydge, a Canberra-based cybersecurity and technology firm.
 Together, Damith and Adam are conducting research into Secure Robotics, an emerging field of study that addresses the intersection of robotic safety, trust, and cybersecurity.
 In their conversation with Cole, they discuss the growth opportunities for robotics, how someone interested in the field could pursue a career in robotics, potential risks of the common household vacuum robots, and plenty more.Timestamps2:00 - Robotics: definitions & applications8:45 - The intersection of robotics & cybersecurity10:00 - Trust & safety in robotics & cyber15:00 - Emerging risks in robotics18:40 - The role of cybersecurity in robotics20:30 - Regulation and innovation in robotics40:00 - Growth opportunities for robotics29:00 - Future of robotics & AI32:00 - Career pathways into robotics39:00 - Rapid fire questionsMentioned in this episode:Call for FeedbackThis podcast uses the following third-party services for analysis: Spotify Ad Analytics - https://www.spotify.com/us/legal/ad-analytics-privacy-policy/

 Episode SummaryIlkka Turunen is the CTO at Sonatype, a company that helps millions of software developers use open-source software while minimising security risk.
-In this conversation, Ilkka chats with Cole Cornford about the benefits and risk of using open-source software, how Maven helped standardise software development processes, the different approaches to AppSec regulation in Australia and Europe, and plenty more.Timestamps1:33 - Ilkka's career background4:00 - Varying quality of open-source software6:10 - How Maven helped standardise software development processes13:00 - The balance between speed of delivery & quality17:00 - Importance of environment parity in software dev21:40 - Risk of using 3rd party code in software25:10 - Regulation of AppSec in Australia vs Europe32:10 - How new European software security regulations will be enforced35:00 - Recommendations for compliance with European regulations39:00 - Rapid fire questionsMentioned in this episode:Call for FeedbackCall for FeedbackThis podcast uses the following third-party services for analysis: Spotify Ad Analytics - https://www.spotify.com/us/legal/ad-analytics-privacy-policy/
+In this conversation, Ilkka chats with Cole Cornford about the benefits and risk of using open-source software, how Maven helped standardise software development processes, the different approaches to AppSec regulation in Australia and Europe, and plenty more.Timestamps1:33 - Ilkka's career background4:00 - Varying quality of open-source software6:10 - How Maven helped standardise software development processes13:00 - The balance between speed of delivery & quality17:00 - Importance of environment parity in software dev21:40 - Risk of using 3rd party code in software25:10 - Regulation of AppSec in Australia vs Europe32:10 - How new European software security regulations will be enforced35:00 - Recommendations for compliance with European regulations39:00 - Rapid fire questionsMentioned in this episode:Call for FeedbackThis podcast uses the following third-party services for analysis: Spotify Ad Analytics - https://www.spotify.com/us/legal/ad-analytics-privacy-policy/

 SummaryDaisy Wong is the Head of Security Awareness at Medibank, as well as a disability advocate.
 Originally from a marketing background, Daisy gained experience in the cybersecurity industry working as part of penetration teams, before making her way into the security culture and awareness space.
 In her conversation with Cole Cornford, Daisy discusses using the tools of marketing to educate people on cybersecurity, what are the hallmarks of a good security culture and awareness program, and the importance of diversity in cybersecurity.Timestamps4:00 - Daisy's transition from marketing to cybersecurity8:10 - The importance of security culture and awareness11:00 - Building effective security awareness programs14:15 - The role of diversity in cybersecurity17:00 - Strategies for inclusive hiring practices19:40 - The power of communication in security awareness23:20 - Creative approaches to security awareness campaigns31:45 - Daisy's personal perspective on the importance of diversity43:40 - Rapid fire questionsMentioned in this episode:Call for FeedbackThis podcast uses the following third-party services for analysis: Spotify Ad Analytics - https://www.spotify.com/us/legal/ad-analytics-privacy-policy/